sudharshans2009/school-managment/docs/LAYOUT_REFACTORING.md

 2. **Follow Patterns:**
    - Use the same Card/Button components
    - Apply consistent spacing (p-6, space-y-6)
-   - Use rounded-2xl for cards, rounded-xl for buttons
+   - Use rounded-2xl for cards, for buttons

 3. **Theme Awareness:**
    - Use theme colors (bg-background, text-foreground, etc.)